 Another new experience for me.
 I’d never been skiing before, not at school, not in a snow dome back home.

 I was looking forward to it, except for one thing.
-We were going with 3 of Flint’s friends all of whom have skied before and many times.
+We were going with 3 of Adam’s friends all of whom have skied before and many times.

 It was pretty embarrassing when Sam offered to teach me and I didn’t even know how to get the skis onto my shoes.
 I also thought the ski poles were used to push you along.
 Wow!

-Fortunately Flint’s friends were patient and I’m sure a little entertained especially when I couldn’t stop myself with the snow plough on a green slope…
+Fortunately Adam’s friends were patient and I’m sure a little entertained especially when I couldn’t stop myself with the snow plough on a green slope…

 At the top of the lift you’re suppose to let go and gently and gracefully glide to a stop.
 Well… that’s not quite how it happened.
 I let go too early and just slid all the way back down to the bottom… again shame.